 Contact Us Today

-The sooner you contact the team at The Law Offices of Laura Gillis, PLLC, the sooner we will be able to talk through the details of your marriage, and therefore what to expect during your divorce, with an experienced legal professional.
-Our initial consultation is a great opportunity to learn how we have helped other people in similar situations as your own in the past, and how we can help you moving forward.
+The sooner you contact the legal team at The Law Offices of Laura Gillis, PLLC, the sooner we will be able to talk through the details of your marriage and, therefore, what to expect during your divorce with a legal professional with years of legal experience.
+Our initial consultation is a great opportunity to learn how we have helped others in similar situations and how we can help you move forward.
 Peace of mind with your attorney selection is an important first step toward the outcome you deserve for your divorce.